vilya/minipbrt/README.md

 --------

 - *Small*: just a single .h and .cpp file which you can copy into your project.
-- *Fast*: between 4 and 30 times faster than pbrt-parser on most scenes.
+- *Fast*: parses Disney's enormous Moana island scene (36 GB of data across 491 files) in just 138 seconds.
+Many sample scenes take just a few tens of milliseconds.
-- *Complete*: supports the full PBRTv3 file format, not just a subset; and can load mesh data from any valid PLY file (ascii, little endian or big endian).
+- *Complete*: supports the full PBRTv3 file format and can load triangle mesh data from any valid PLY file (ascii, little endian or big endian).
-- Provides built-in functions for loading triangle mesh data from PLY files:
-  - One function which loads all .ply files
-  - One function to load a single .ply file, which you can safely call from multiple threads concurrently.
+- *Thread-friendly*: designed so that PLY files can be loaded, or shapes turned into triangle meshes, on multiple threads; and can be integrated easily with your own threading system of choice.
 - Converts spectrum values to RGB at load time using the CIE XYZ response curves.
+- Utility functions for converting shapes into triangle meshes.
+- PLY loading automatically triangulates polygons with more than 3 vertices.
-- Provides detailed error info if a file fails to parse, including the line and column number where it failed.
+- Gives useful error info if a file fails to parse, including the line and column number where it failed.
 - MIT Licensed.